chrisgrieser/nvim-various-textobjs/README.md

 [overview table](#list-of-text-objects).

 > [!NOTE]
 > For dot-repeat to work, you have to call the motions as Ex-commands.
-When
+Using
-> using `function() require("various-textobjs").diagnostic() end` as third
+> `function() require("various-textobjs").diagnostic() end` as third argument of
-> argument of the keymap, dot-repeatability is not going to work.
+> the keymap will not work.

 ```lua
 -- example: `U` for url textobj